homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 * `exposeEcoNavi` (boolean): When enabled it will create a switch to control Eco Navi.

 * `exposeEcoFunction` (boolean): When enabled it will create a switch to control Eco Function.

+* `exposeCoolMode` (boolean): When enabled it will create a switch to control Cool Mode.

+* `exposeHeayMode` (boolean): When enabled it will create a switch to control Heat Mode.

 * `exposeDryMode` (boolean): When enabled it will create a switch to control Dry Mode.